 The cobbler returned to his shop.
 He sang as he repaired shoes and found peace once again.
 Happiness, he knew, wasn’t about wealth.
 It was about contentment.

-One morning, a wealthy man walked by the shop.
-He saw the cobbler laughing and singing as he fixed a worn-out shoe.
-Intrigued, the man asked, “Why are you so happy when you have so little?”
+One day, a rich man passed by.
+He saw the cobbler smiling and singing as he fixed shoes.
+The rich man was surprised and asked, “How are you so happy when you have so little?”

-The cobbler smiled and replied, “I love my work.
-My heart is full when I mend shoes.
-I have enough to eat, a warm place to sleep, and good people around me.
-That is all I need to be happy.”
+The cobbler smiled and said, “I love my work.
+I have food to eat, a warm place to sleep, and good people around me.
+That is enough for me.”

-The wealthy man was touched by his reply and decided to reward him.
-He gave the cobbler a bag filled with shiny gold coins.
-The cobbler thanked him and took the bag home.
+The rich man felt touched.
+He wanted to help the cobbler, so he gave him a bag full of gold coins.
+The cobbler thanked him and took the gold home.

 Lesson Learned From The Story